Ranting about the left or right or even Trump does no good for anyone. Honestly communicate to learn and come to understanding.

 Once you know why, you can address it.
 If you’re just saying “they’re hopeless and their opinions and beliefs have no validity” you can’t address anything.
 In fact, you probably just make it worse because you think the person is a racist and he thinks you don’t care that his family is barely surviving and he’s got to work 80 hours a week and … you get the idea (made up example).

-But if you know he’s afraid of black people because he thinks he might lose his job or because billy-bob told him something stupid, you could invite him to meet with people of other races, learn about them, and that might change his mind.
+But if you know he’s afraid of black people because he thinks he might lose his job or because someone he trusted told him something that was not true, you could invite him to meet with people of other races, learn about them, and that might change his mind.
 Maybe you could change a so-called “racist” into a better person just by listening and then helping him understand.

 In any event, that’s my approach. 🙂